anvilistas/anvil-extras/docs/guides/modules/routing.rst

 A template form will be loaded as the ``open_form`` only if, the current ``url_hash`` starts with the template's path argument **and** either the condition is ``None`` **or** the condition is a callable that returns ``True``.
+The path argument can be a string or an iterable of strings.

 The above example would be the fallback template form.
 This is equivalent to: